 Health & Safety

-We are excited to be welcoming you back to Loon at a time in which we could all use some fresh air.
-The health and safety of our guests, team members and community are always a primary concern and we must all act responsibly to stop the spread of COVID-19.
+We are excited to welcome you back to Loon at a time in which we could all use some fresh air.
+The health and safety of our guests, team members and community are always a primary concern, and we must all act responsibly to stop the spread of COVID-19.

-Loon is committed to following state and local health orders and will be continuously adjusting operations and safety protocols to protect team members and guests.
+Loon is committed to following state and local health orders, and will continuously adjust operations and safety protocols to protect team members and guests.

 Downhill Mountain Biking

 The saying may be ‘no friends on a powder day,’ but now more than ever, community is what matters the most.
 Although these are uncertain times, our community is what makes Loon the place it is.
 For those looking to help, here is how:

 - Loon Mountain Area Community Fund directly assists members of our local community in need.

 - Loon Mountain Ministry, led by Marcus Corey, has been facilitating donations, providing meals, and organizing support efforts among other area nonprofits and restaurants.
 Reach out to them directly to see their changing list of donation requests.